-Oliver Brahmst is a senior M&A partner and White & Case's Global Co-Head of Private Equity, based in New York.
+Oliver Brahmst is a senior M&A partner and White & Case's Global Co-Head of Private Equity.
 His practice focuses on domestic and cross-border acquisitions and divestitures, including joint ventures and equity co-investments.

-Oliver has built up a significant track record in the resolution of complex cross-border transactions, having worked on some of the most innovative and exciting deals of the last ten years.
+Oliver has built up a significant track record in the resolution of complex domestic and cross-border transactions, having worked on some of the most innovative and exciting deals of the last ten years.

 Recent matters include the representation of:

 - Antin Infrastructure Partners in the US$1.25 billion acquisition of Veolia Group's district energy assets in the United States, which comprises steam, hot and chilled water and electricity production plants, including cogeneration plants, and 13 networks in ten US cities.

 - Harvest Partners in its sale of TruckPro Holding Corp., one of the nation's largest independent distributors of heavy-duty truck and trailer parts, to an affiliate of Platinum Equity.